ey-advisory-technology-testing/test-manaj/README.md

 TestmanaJ's detailed and customizable data-driven properties *save the user time* in manually uploading test results and facilitates a **single** location for manual and automated test execution reporting.

+*TestmanaJ version 1.0.0 has been tested using ALM version 14.5.*

 ## Features
 * Dynamically construct API Requests for common third-party Test Management Tools
 * Easy to use